Search

 Eighth Grade Studies the Reconstruction Era

 For the past few weeks, eighth graders have been studying the Reconstruction era in social studies.
-They explored the potential and promise of Reconstruction as well as the factors that came together to end the progress of the era.
+They explored the potential and promise of Reconstruction, as well as the factors that undermined the era’s progress.
 Students wrapped up their study this week with a structured academic controversy focused on the question: Were African Americans free during Reconstruction?
-Students were divided into teams and assigned a position to support.
-Each team had the same set of primary sources to explore to support that position.
-After sharing their evidence with the other team, students were able to abandon the position they were assigned and use everything they have learned about Reconstruction to share their own answer to the question of whether or not African Americans were free during Reconstruction.
+Students were divided into teams and assigned a support role.
+Each team used the same set of primary sources to support that position.
+After sharing their evidence with the other team, students were able to abandon their assigned position and use everything they had learned about Reconstruction to present their own answer to whether African Americans were free during Reconstruction.
 Students did a great job incorporating their learning about the time period!

 – Kate Burns, grades 7 & 8 social studies teacher